Dr Neil Ormerod

 About Dr Neil Ormerod

 Dr Neil Ormerod is a Research Fellow at ICRETH.
-Neil specialises in evaluation studies within the fields of environmental management, tourism and recreation.
-His current research interests focus on outdoor recreation and tourism spaces, mobilities, and the commodification of outdoor sports and activities.
+Neil specialises in evaluation studies within the fields of events, tourism, business and leisure.
+His current research interests focus on national event funding models and event management education.

-Since joining Leeds Beckett University Neil has worked on over ten collaborative evaluation projects including: socio-economic impact studies on behalf of Meetings Professional International (MPI) and the Rugby Football League (RFL); a programme evaluation for the Economic and Social Research Council (ESRC); and social impact assessments for Sport Wales, Yorkshire Cricket Partnership and Yorkshire Wildlife Trust.
-Recently Neil has contributed to a large-scale study focusing on problem gambling in Leeds, commissioned by Leeds City Council.
-The study was led by ICRETH colleagues Dr Alexandra Kenyon and Professor David Parsons and conducted in collaboration with independent consultant Dr Heather Wardle, a leading authority on Gambling Research.
+Since joining Leeds Beckett University, Neil has worked on more than 13 evaluation projects including: socio-economic impact studies on behalf of Meetings Professional International (MPI) and the Rugby Football League (RFL); programme evaluations for the Economic and Social Research Council (ESRC); and social impact assessments for Sport Wales, Yorkshire Cricket Partnership and Yorkshire Wildlife Trust.
+Recently Neil has contributed to a large-scale study focusing on problem gambling in Leeds, commissioned by Leeds City Council, and worked as an academic adviser for an evaluation of Tourism Northern Ireland’s event funding programme.